viniciusvasti/my-personal-website/posts/kafka-topic-configs.md

 ---

-A Topic is a container of messages/events which a Producer posts messages to and a Consumer reads messages from.
+A Topic is a container of messages/events which a Producer posts messages to, and a Consumer reads messages from.

 ## Important Configs for a Topic

 ### min.insync.replicas
 This configuration takes effect for producers which have set `acks` config to "all" (or "-1").
-This configuration specifies the minimum number of replicas which should be in sync with leader.
+This configuration specifies the minimum number of replicas which should be in sync with the leader.
 A common scenario is: having 3 broker servers, set producers `acks` as "all" and `min.insync.replicas`.
 It means that it is acceptable to have 33% of replicas in a not sync state, but it's required the majority of replicas to be in sync and confirm that the message was received.
 `Default: 1`